 Temperature-taking is not required to enter the Terminal at John Wayne Airport.
 Airlines servicing the Airport have procedures in place to enhance the health and safety of passengers and employees.
 Please contact your airline for questions regarding health requirements to board the aircraft.
 See airlines serving JWA for airline contact information.

 - What is the TSA doing at security checkpoints to protect travelers?

-The TSA has increased deep cleaning and disinfecting of screening checkpoint surfaces every three hours in addition to nightly cleaning.
-Passengers over age 2 are required to wear a face covering during the TSA screening process, but a TSA officer will ask that it be adjusted to visually confirm identity.
+TSA has increased the frequency of cleaning and disinfecting of frequently touched surfaces throughout the checkpoint including security screening equipment and bins.
 TSA has also implemented procedures to increase physical distancing and reduce direct contact between TSA employees and the traveling public, including the installation of protective shields.
 For more information, please visit https://www.tsa.gov/coronavirus.

 - Can I fly if I have a cold?

 Check with your doctor to evaluate your health before your scheduled departure.
 Some airlines check for visibly sick passengers in gate seating areas and before boarding and may not allow you to enter the aircraft.
 Visit the CDC here for more information.

 - Can I bring hand sanitizer through security?

 TSA allows one liquid hand sanitizer container up to 12 ounces per passenger in carry-on bags until further notice.
 Pre-moistened wipes are also allowed in carry-on bags without size restrictions or packing requirements.
 Visit TSA Coronavirus Information to learn more.